What Is Oxy Acetylene Welding?

 Working Principle of Oxy Acetylene Welding

-The working principle of oxy acetylene welding is simple in the process even though it is effective and efficient.
-The temperature of an oxy acetylene flame is about 3,500 degrees centigrade.
-The oxy acetylene uses the Fuel gases like Oxygen and acetylene to weld the material.
+The working principle of Oxy Acetylene Welding is simple in the process even though it is effective and efficient.
+The temperature of the flame is about 3,500 degrees centigrade.
+It uses the Fuel gases like Oxygen and Acetylene to weld the material.

 Usage of type of Filler material depends upon the metal that needs to be weld.
-For example, if we want to weld the mild steel metal then we have to use the mil steel filler.
+For example, if we want to weld the mild steel metal, then we have to use the mild steel filler.
 Similarly, if we want to weld the aluminum metal, then we have to use the aluminum filler.

 Advantages and Disadvantages of Oxy Acetylene Welding: